cfrancia/spectral/README.md

 #### does_not_exist

-Asserts that the subject `Path` does not refer to an existing location.
+Asserts that the subject `Path` or `PathBuf` does not refer to an existing location.

 ##### Example
 ```rust